582-41W-VA/lia-Eventify/proposal-file.md

 ---

-## Primary Users
+## Users

-- **Event Organizers**: Individuals or businesses looking to create and share events.
-- **Event Attendees**: Users looking to browse, search for, and save local events of interest.
+- **Primary Users**: Individuals or businesses looking to create and share events.
+Users looking to browse, search for, and save local events of interest.
+Both Event Organizers and Event Attendees have the same access.

-- **Admin Users**: Individuals managing users, events, and content within the system.
+- **Admin Users**: Managing users, events, and content within the system.

 ---